 The problem with this is that wine – or any booze for that matter – actually pulls us further into the hole.
 Alcohol depresses the central nervous system affecting our mood, wrecks the body’s ability to sleep properly, lowers the level of serotonin in our brains, intensifies negative feelings and reduces our inhibitions.

 Go sober if you can or limit your intake – the bottle may appear to be a friend in times of need but it’s really a foe.

 When we’re depressed it’s really easy to let normal routines slide.
 It’s a vicious cycle, especially when it comes to the basics – food and sleep.

-The practical steps we’ve suggested include creating routines around sleeping and eating in order to look after her physical wellbeing.
-Eating bananas will help her boost vitamin B6 levels – which is what the body needs to produce serotonin, the mood-boosting brain chemical.
+The practical steps we’ve suggested include creating routines around sleeping and eating in order to look after their physical wellbeing

 You may have had depression before in your life.
-But you are not her.
+But you are not them.

-Don’t assume you know what she feels like.
-Gently ask her to explain the effect depression is having on her physically and emotionally.
+Don’t assume you know what they feel like.
+Gently ask them to explain the effect depression is having on them physically and emotionally.

-As they say, a healthy body = a healthy mind.
+As they say, healthy body = healthy mind.

-Show solidarity by ditching unhelpful stimulants and depressants like cigarettes, alcohol and drugs.
-Help her eat well by planning, shopping for and making healthy meals.
-Exercise together so you can both relieve stress and release feel-good endorphins into her system.
+Show solidarity by ditching unhelpful stimulants like cigarettes and depressants like alcohol.
+Help them eat well by planning, shopping for and making healthy meals.
+Exercise together so you can both relieve stress and release feel-good endorphins into their system.